IhsanFajari14018/belajar_laravel/README.md

-# Tutorial 8 - CRUD - Get
+# Tutorial 10 - CRUD - Add

- - Create database and table pegawai
+ - Create form to add new pegawai
- - Retrieve data from table pegawai
+ - Insert form value to table pegawai
- - Display data to index.blade.php
+ - Redirect to page of list pegawai